The Miyaoka-Yau inequality and uniformisation of canonical models: -varieties and -Chern classes

 \subsection{$ℚ$-Chern classes on klt spaces}

 \approvals{Behrouz & yes \\ Daniel & yes \\ Stefan & yes \\ Thomas & yes}

 It is well understood that the base variety $X$ of any klt surface pair $(X,D)$ has quotient singularities.
 The geometry of $X$ can then be studied using generalised Chern classes, known as \emph{$ℚ$-Chern classes} or \emph{orbifold Chern classes}---we refer to Kawamata's proof \cite{Kaw92} of the abundance conjecture in dimension three for an example.
 In higher dimensions, the base variety of a klt pair does not necessarily have quotient singularities.
 However, once one removes a suitable subset $Z ⊆ X$ of codimension three, only quotient singularities remain and $X \setminus Z$ can be equipped with the structure of a $ℚ$-variety that admits a global, Cohen-Macaulay cover\Preprint{, cf.\ Lemma~\ref{lem:lx} below}.
 In particular, following Mumford's fundamental paper \cite{MR717614}, Chern classes can be defined.
-Since $\codim Z = 3$, this allows to construct on any klt space useful intersection products with first and second $ℚ$-Chern classes. \Preprint{We include a full construction and full proofs for lack of an adequate reference.}\Publication{The (standard) proofs are omitted, but spelled out in the arXiv version of this paper.}
+Since $\codim Z = 3$, this allows us to construct on any klt space useful intersection products with first and second $ℚ$-Chern classes of any reflexive sheaf on $X$.
+This applies in particular to the tangent sheaf $𝒯_X$. \Preprint{We include a full construction and full proofs for lack of an adequate reference.}\Publication{The (standard) proofs are omitted, but spelled out in the arXiv version of this paper.}

-\begin{thm}[$ℚ$-Chern classes on klt spaces] There exist a map that assigns to any projective, klt pair $(X,D)$ of dimension $n ≥ 2$ and any reflexive sheaf $\sE$ on $X$ three symmetric, $ℚ$-multilinear forms, denoted as follows,
+\begin{thm}[$ℚ$-Chern classes on klt spaces] There exist a map that assigns to any projective, klt pair $(X,D)$ of dimension $n ≥ 2$ and any reflexive sheaf $ℰ$ on $X$ three symmetric, $ℚ$-multilinear forms, denoted as follows,